Which companies offer the cheapest non-owner car insurance in Wisconsin?

 Average cost of non-owner car insurance in Wisconsin

-The average cost of non-owner car insurance in Wisconsin is $230, but your rate may differ depending on your driving record, age and the coverage you choose.
+The average cost of non-owner car insurance in Wisconsin is $230, but your rate will vary based on:

 Non-owner car insurance in Wisconsin by age and gender

-Below are the average Wisconsin rates for non-owner car insurance based on age and gender.
+Below are the average non-owner car insurance rates in Wisconsin by age and gender.

 Age groupFemaleMale